YYDarling/Construction_Information_Technology/README.md

 # Construction_Information_Technology
-This is Yun Course Project of Construction Information Technology
+This is Yun's Course Project of Construction Information Technology

 #### See the details of Project Plan: